JCFalkenberg/Stitch/README.md

 * Syncing can happen automatically on save
 * Store sets up CloudKit database zone, and subscription automatically
 * Customizable CloudKit database identifier, zone and subscription names
+* Cross Apple device, it supports macOS, iOS and tvOS, and will possibly support watchOS 6.

 ## CoreData to CloudKit